-Table CEO-4 breaks down the agency at what is known as the "program" and "activity" levels.
+Table CE0-4 (next page) breaks down the agency at what is known as the program and activity level.
 These are the detailed line items that show how the library's budget is spent.
-For example, one of the "programs" for the Library System is called "Library Services" and operations of the Martin Luther King Jr. library, the main branch.
-You'll see that funding for MLK library has fluctuated slightly, but maintained relatively stable over the last three years (roughly \$5.5 million each year).
+For example, one of the programs in the agency is called Library Services (L300).
+One activity within the Library Services program is Martin Luther King Jr. Memorial Library (L320), which is operations for library system's main branch.
+You'll see that funding for MLK library has fluctuated slightly but maintained relatively stable over the last three years (roughly \$5.5 million each year).